ABOUT UCERIS TABLETS

-UCERIS with MMX® technology: The power of locally acting budesonide
+UCERIS tablets with MMX® technology: Extended release of budesonide in the colon1

-After reaching the colon, the pill matrix expands, forms a hydrogel, and provides extended release of budesonide in a time-dependent manner.
-Budesonide has been detected by scintigraphic imaging in the ascending colon between 4 and 24 hours after dosing.
-The medication is then absorbed into the body and subject to a high first-pass metabolism (80-90%), thereby minimizing side effects.
+After reaching the colon, the tablet matrix expands, providing extended release of budesonide in a time-dependent manner.1 UCERIS tablets have been detected by scintigraphic imaging in the ascending colon between 4 and 24 hours after dosing.3

-Unlike other UC therapies, UCERIS is a single pill taken once a day by mouth for up to 8 weeks.1
+UCERIS is a single 9-mg tablet taken once daily in the morning by mouth for up to 8 weeks.1

 - UCERIS extended release tablets are contraindicated in patients with hypersensitivity to budesonide or any of the ingredients of UCERIS tablets.
 Anaphylactic reactions have occurred with other budesonide formulations

 - Care is needed in patients who are transferred from glucocorticosteroid treatment with higher systemic effects to glucocorticosteroids with lower systemic effects, such as UCERIS tablets, since symptoms attributed to withdrawal of steroid therapy, including those of acute adrenal suppression or benign intracranial hypertension, may develop.
 Adrenocortical function monitoring may be required in these patients.
 Taper patients slowly from systemic corticosteroids if transferring to UCERIS tablets